kushberrycream/BookReviewSite/README.md

     4. The book is also added into the all books page.
     5. Checking the database and everything is added as expected.
     6. I have no form of moderation for the form submissions so any data input will be uploaded to the database which could be an issue in future.
+    7. During development I had forgot to add a user_rating_average field and this made the new book page fail and also the all books page i fixed this by adding the field with a null value.

 9. Edit Book Form.
     1. I select a book which does not have the full information available and press the edit book button.